algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 - It is easier to calculate the address for multi-dimensional array accesses if the last dimension is a power of two, as it only requires a binary shift instead of a multiplication.
 - It is easier to calculate modulo a power of two, as it can be done with a single bitwise "and".
 - It is convenient and often even necessary to use power-of-two problem sizes in divide-and-conquer algorithms.
 - It is the smallest integer exponent, so using the sequence of increasing powers of two as problem sizes are a popular choice when benchmarking memory-bound algorithms.
-(Also, powers of ten are by transitivity divisible by a slightly lower power of two.)
+- Also, more natural powers of ten are by transitivity divisible by a slightly lower power of two.

+This especially often applies to implicit data structures that use a fixed memory layout.
+For example, binary searching over arrays of size $2^{20}$ takes about ~360ns per query while searching over arrays of size $(2^{20} + 123)$ takes ~300ns.
+When the array size is a multiple of a large power of two, then the indices of the elements that we request on the first dozen or so iterations will also be divisible by some large powers of two — and map to the same cache line, kicking each other out and causing a ~20% performance decrease.

 Luckily, such issues are more of an anomaly rather than serious problems.
-The solution is usually simple: avoid iterating in powers of two, make the last dimensions of multi-dimensional arrays a slightly different size, or use any other method to insert "holes" in the memory layout.
+The solution is usually simple: avoid iterating in powers of two, make the last dimensions of multi-dimensional arrays a slightly different size or use any other method to insert "holes" in the memory layout, or create some seemingly random bijection between the array indices and the locations where the data is actually stored.

 <!-- seemingly random bijection, link to segment tree, to binary search -->